 Free & Discounted Software – This section on myNEU is one of a few sources for software (Self-Service tab, under the Tech Marketplace section).
 ITS has negotiated a number of deals with vendors to get you software for use on your personal computer for free or for a serious discount (like Adobe Creative Cloud, the whole thing, for $20/month).
 Microsoft’s DreamSpark program is also available to get a lot of their more specialized software, and you can learn more about that here.
 Few tips: You may need to sign in again with your myNEU username and password.
 Mac users – be sure to access the site using Safari, the vendor site isn’t a fan of other browsers.

 Direct-from-Vendor Software – In some cases you have direct access to some of the big players in specialized software – AutoDesk (AutoCAD, Maya, Revit), Wolfram Mathematica and Mathworks MATLAB.
-Search myKnowledge to find the directions for contacting the vendor.
+Check out the student instructions in each featured software package on the Software Overview page.

 Northeastern Printing Plan – Every September, Northeastern provides a $120 credit on your Husky Card for printing.
 Currently there are a total of 40 black-and-white and color printers across the Boston campus that are part of the Northeastern Printing Plan.
 Learn more about how this works and find where exactly the printers are located here.